PlankCipher/kabmat/README.md

 ## Installation

-After the command below runs successfully, there should be a `kabmat` executable file in `/usr/bin/` (sudo privileges required).
+After the command below runs successfully, there should be a `kabmat` executable file in `/usr/bin/` (sudo privileges required to copy it to there).

 ```sh
 $ make install